finarrow/ofxdb/README.md

 for any security types supported by the ofx protocol.
 If you encounter any issues, please [open an issue] against `ofxdb` on GitHub.

+In its current version, `ofxdb` only works on linux and linux-based systems (including OSX).
+Support for Windows is in the scope of the project and will come in a future version.

 ## Where to get it
 The source code is currently hosted on GitHub at: https://github.com/finarrow/ofxbd